 Karate practice (Aldborough Hatch ) – Our Karate Classes in Aldborough Hatch

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Aldborough Hatch .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Aldborough Hatch .

 (info courtesy of: Karate Class in Aldborough Hatch )